-Sex Week was originally proposed by Fahima Gohil, a second year graduate student studying health administration who is currently interning at USC Student Health, in conjunction with Minne Ho, Executive Director of Communications, and Rachel Lichtman, Associate Director of Public Communications.
+Sex Week was created by Minne Ho, Executive Director of Communications, and Rachel Lichtman, Associate Director of Public Communications in collaboration with Fahima Gohil, a second year graduate student studying health administration who is currently interning at USC Student Health.
 They were inspired by similar programs held at universities like Harvard and Yale, and hope that students will get an opportunity to explore their sexuality that otherwise wouldn’t be available out of the programming.

 “I just hope that they find something within themselves,” Gohil said.
 “A lot of students are coming here for the first time, the first time on their own, first time being totally self-sufficient.
 And I know sex is one of those taboo things that no one informs you about.”

 To kick the week off, a virtual event titled, “Exploring Sexuality and Healthy Relationships with Good Vibrations” will be held by a sex expert, or “sexpert”, from the San Francisco based sex store “Good Vibrations” at 12:00 p.m.
 Discussion will range from polygamy to gender and sexual identity.

 Later that night, GSG will host a virtual event for graduate students at 6:00 p.m. titled, “Exploring Sensuality and Herbalism.”
 In partnership with community-based organization Hood Herbal and apothecary experts at Wild Terra, GSG will use processes they call “plant-play” and “body bliss” to explore pleasure and sensuality in relation to herbalism.
 Participants will learn to make their own bliss body oil, herbal tea and more during this two hour session.